 - Personalize when possible

-Being charming is key, but it takes creative copywriting to not cross the line into spammy, sales-y, or clickbait-y.
-Additionally, you have to make sure your efforts to stand out don’t fall outside of your company style guide and tone of voice.
+Being charming with email marketing messages is key, but it takes creative copywriting to not cross the line into spammy, sales-y, or clickbait-y.
+Additionally, you have to make sure your email marketing campaign efforts to stand out don’t fall outside of your company style guide and tone of voice.
 For example, if you’re a buttoned-up B2B software company appealing to CEOs, jamming your emails with memes and emojis will alienate the target audience you worked so hard to impress through your other on-brand messaging.
 But that doesn’t mean you have to bore your B2B audience with dry release notes or industry news.
 Instead, hype up a recent blog post and focus on the exciting implications of a new technology.
 Or highlight a hot take that’s making waves.
-Use specific verbs and the active voice to get your message across.
+Use specific verbs and the active voice to get your email campaign message across.
 The quicker you can do so, the better, as space, time, and your readers’ attention span are limited.

 To cut down on the amount of body copy in your email, consider directing readers to your website or downloadable asset landing pages to learn more about specific products or read full articles.
 Email marketing is meant to be a quick touchpoint, not a place to copy and paste long-form content.
-Keep blurbs short and end them with CTAs like “check out the full article for the whole story” or “learn more about this exciting technology on our website.”
+Marketers should keep blurbs short and end them with CTAs like “check out the full article for the whole story” or “learn more about this exciting technology on our website.”

 3. Call to action

 For years, open rate was the defining metric of success in email marketing campaigns; however, in 2023, we can aim higher than that.
-If someone reads every word of your email, that shows that you have an excellent copywriter (hold on tight to them!) but may be lacking in the actual marketing aspect of email marketing.
-If people are opening your messages but aren’t taking any action – such as clicking on links, signing up for demos, putting items in their cart, or engaging with linked social media posts, etc. – they may as well have not read it at all.
+If someone reads every word of your email, that shows that you have an excellent email copywriter (hold on tight to them!) but may be lacking in the actual marketing aspect of email marketing.
+If people are opening your email marketing strategy messages but aren’t taking any action – such as clicking on links, signing up for demos, putting items in their cart, or engaging with linked social media posts, etc. – they may as well have not read it at all.

 Through concise and engaging copy and inspiring CTAs, excellent email copywriting is likely to bring your website and your sales team waves of new and returning traffic.